Halfway between Agatha Christie, Hahnemann, and Grimm, this fairy tale presents different homeopathic characters. Will you recognize them?

-She would not allow any spiteful gossips or comments about her activities: she knew how, in one instant and with a quick glance, transform a soft expression into a cutting one and affirm her superiority.
+She would not allow any spiteful gossip or comments about her activities: she knew how, in one instant, with a quick glance, transform a soft expression into a cutting one and affirm her superiority.
 Her fits of anger terrorized everyone, but not as much as her scornful smile, which made one want to crawl to the center of the earth.

 The jeweler lifted up her sharp chin and made her silver mascara flit around.
 The two women had hated each other for as long as they knew each other: “Your daughter is getting so beautiful, even more beautiful than when she was a child with her marvelous blond hair, her big blue eyes…” said the blabbermouth, flooding Tina with details.

-Tina jumped as bitten by a snake.
-Her rage was so over-powering that she promised herself to make Tilla, this little person who reminded her she was no longer eighteen years old, vanish from the surface of the earth.
+Tina jumped as she was bitten by a snake.
+Her rage was so over-powering that she promised herself to make Tilla, this little person who reminded her she was no longer eighteen years old, vanished from the surface of the earth.
 But how to get rid of her own daughter without leaving any evidence?
 Her anger dissipated when she realized her client was still talking, explaining that a famous jeweler, Cleftan, had just been completely stripped by “invisible” burglars.
-“Invisible”, repeated Tina, suddenly transported into the world of a Machiavelli plan.
+“Invisible,” repeated Tina, suddenly transported into the world of a Machiavelli plan.
 How could I take advantage of that?
-She knew these “Artists” and she came up with an idea that put her mind to ease.
+She knew these “Artists,” and she came up with the idea that put her mind to ease.
 She was very pleased with herself.

 Meanwhile, somewhere in the city,

 The Artists were celebrating their success.
 Happy was trying to wipe up a wine mark on his white and red-check shirt.
-His protruding belly had blown off two buttons and the menu of preceding days was mapped on his shirt, from starters to dessert.
+His protruding belly had blown off two buttons, and the menu of preceding days was mapped on his shirt, from starters to desserts.
 As usual, he was wearing his old black shoes, full of the mud accumulated during his night rambles.

-Alone, standing away, Doc, another one of the gangsters, looked very busy.
+Alone, standing apart, Doc, one of the gangsters, looked very busy.
 Always flanked with his perfect suit and luxury shoes, he was making the inventory of the loot.
-His yellowish face invaded by straight dark hair turned crimson in front of each coin, and lightened up once in a while with thundering laughter.
+His yellowish face, invaded by straight dark hair, turned crimson in front of each coin and lightened up once in a while with thundering laughter.

-Suddenly, he stopped on a gold ring, tried it on his little finger: “I feel so close to gold”.
+Suddenly, he stopped on a gold ring and tried it on his little finger: “I feel so close to gold.”
 The shouts of indignation of Grumpy interrupted his sensual daydreaming, which upset him so much that he was shaking.
 All noise ceased: everybody feared the boss, especially when his temples started to pulse and his face became scarlet red.

 The Chief turned towards Bashful.
-He was wearing green clothing as usual, dressed with care and old-school elegance.
-His touch of class and old-looking aspect called for respect, even from Doc, the chief himself.
+He was wearing green clothing, as usual, dressed with care and old-school elegance.
+His touch of class and old-looking aspect called for respect, even from Doc, the Chief himself.
 Physically, and excepted from Dopey, Bashful was the weakest of the Seven Dwarfs.
 He kept himself in the background during the arguing, as long as he could save face.
-He talked little, and stuttered immediately when asked to speak, so nobody spoke to him.
-In fact, Bashful was much less shy people thought, and, once the ice was broken, he was an implacable quibbler.
-The chief liked him much and often head to his advice.
+He talked little and immediately stuttered when asked to speak, so nobody spoke to him.
+In fact, Bashful was much less shy than people thought, and, once the ice was broken, he was an implacable quibbler.
+The Chief liked him much and often headed to his advice.
 These were the times when Bashful let his scornful look out, silent, disdainful, watching the other members of the gang from the corner of his eye.

 They came up with a simple strategy: They had to blackmail the old woman.
 But how?

-The night had been long.
-The thieves had lived through strong emotions, they were exhausted.
+The Night had been long.
+The thieves had lived through strong emotions; they were exhausted.
 It was just past 10:00 pm.
-The shop they used as hideaway, a bakery called “Doc Laboratory” for his great love for bread, was now bustling with activity.
+The shop they used as a hideaway, a bakery called “Doc Laboratory” for his great love for bread, was now bustling with activity.

 Suddenly, a series of “explosions” took the thieves out of their deep thoughts.
 It was Sneezy, having another attack.
-Like a tap suddenly open, his face flooded, burning his nose and eyes.
+Like a tap suddenly opening, his face flooded, burning his nose and eyes.
 Each violent sneeze made the windows vibrate.
-The wide warm wool hood Dopey always kept on his head was shaking.
+The wide, warm wool hood Dopey always kept on his head was shaking.
 Sneezy took off a white handkerchief from the breast pocket of his black shirt.

 Sleepy realized that his dozing was over.
-He slowly put on his brown shoes, scratched his ears diligently and turned the radio on.
+He slowly put on his brown shoes, scratched his ears diligently, and turned the radio on.
 Sleepy loved to listen to classical music.
 Luckily a concert was on.
 It was the Four Seasons of Vivaldi.
-Sleepy took off his shoes and socks, exposing his itchy toes and soles, slumped his enormous fat body in an armchair and started weeping.
-Soon, Sneezy imagined himself at sea and this image triggered a torrent of tears interrupted by noisy bursts of laughter.
-Bashful too liked these moments, when he could rock himself to the sound of music and cry abundantly as if he was a baby in the arms of his mother.
-Dopey, as all little children, did not resist for too long to the pleasure of weeping with the others.
+Sleepy took off his shoes and socks, exposing his itchy toes and soles, slumped his enormous fat body in an armchair, and started weeping.
+Soon, Sneezy imagined himself at sea, and this image triggered a torrent of tears interrupted by noisy bursts of laughter.
+Bashful, too, liked these moments when he could rock himself to the sound of music and abundantly cry as if he was a baby in the arms of his mother.
+Dopey, as all little children, did not resist the pleasure of weeping with the others for too long.

-Doc hided the loot in the safe place, and then swallowed a hot coffee spiked with two fingers of whisky.
+Doc hid the loot in the safe place and then swallowed a hot coffee spiked with two fingers of whisky.

 The gang dozed off.

 Doc and Sleepy snored loudly, which woke up Sneezy and Dopey.
-Sneezy stood up, checked that all the doors were perfectly locked, and turned on the kitchen lamp for Dopey who was used to sleep with a light on, and might get up and walk, or start yelling in the middle of night.
+Sneezy stood up, checked that all the doors were perfectly locked, and turned on the kitchen lamp for Dopey, who used to sleepwalk and might start yelling in the middle of Night.
 Dopey was wearing a huge beige shirt, his inseparable hood had fallen off, and he looked like an obstinate and serious monk with a balding head.
-Bashful also needed the kitchen light to sleep peacefully but nobody knew about it.
+Bashful also needed the kitchen light to sleep peacefully, but nobody knew about it.
 He never mentioned it.
 Every evening, he expected Sneezy’s little routine.